secdevyc/secdevyc.github.io/pocmon/README.md

 Type in a pokemon character name in the "Which Po" field then click "C'mon" OR just click on one of the quick-pokemon character icons and the app will retrieve information for that particular character.

+The app will retrieve profile pictures, abilities, items and moves for each character inputed.
+Click the 'Next' and 'Prev' buttons to carousel through the retrieved data.

 <h2>LINK</h2>
 https://secdevyc.github.io/pcmon/index.html